 Emergency Medical Responders (EMRs) are an essential part of the foundation of Emergency Medical Services in Canada.
 EMRs are often associated with volunteer emergency services organizations, and in rural or remote areas may be the sole provider of emergency services in a community.
-Often termed “first responders," EMRs may be responsible for initial assessments, the provision of safe and appropriate care, and arranging or providing the safe transport of a patient to the appropriate health care facility.
-Provincial EMR registration is required to continue on to the Emergency Medical Technician and Paramedic levels and is recommended for many other emergency services job profiles, including firefighters and police officers.
+Often termed “first responders”, EMRs may be responsible for initial assessments, the provision of safe and appropriate care, and arranging or providing the safe transport of a patient to the appropriate health-care facility.

-SAIT’s EMR training includes emergency medical services, ambulance operations, patient assessment, basic life support, trauma and medical emergencies, paediatrics, childbirth, geriatrics, environmental, psychological and special situations.
+SAIT’s EMR training includes emergency medical services, ambulance operations, patient assessment, basic life support, trauma and medical emergencies, geriatrics, environmental, psychological, and special situations.

-SAIT’s EMR course combines online managed self-study of theoretical concepts with mandatory classroom lab days where practical skills are taught and assessed.
-Students must be motivated and organized to learn the required material through self-directed study and skill practice.
+SAIT’s EMR program combines online-managed self-study of theoretical concepts with mandatory classroom lab days where practical skills are taught and assessed.
+Students must be motivated and organized to learn the required material through self-directed study and skill practise.